1. Overview of FedEx and UPS Carriers for eCommerce Shipping

 To begin with, let’s compare the different approaches FedEx and UPS use.

-* While UPS specializes in domestic ground delivery and has a much larger fleet of vehicles, FedEx specializes in express air freight and has almost double the flights in comparison to UPS.
-This indicates that FedEx has got cheaper rates on international shipping and UPS on domestic.
+UPS specializes in domestic ground delivery and has a much larger fleet of vehicles.
+FedEx specializes in express air freight and has almost double the flights compared to UPS.
+This indicates that FedEx has cheaper rates on international shipping and UPS on domestic.

-* Both FedEx and UPS offer a wide range of shipping services at different prices and speeds, as well as flat-rate services and deliveries ranging from ground to overnight.
+Both FedEx and UPS offer a wide range of eCommerce shipping services at different prices and speeds.
+Additionally, they provide flat-rate services and deliveries ranging from ground to overnight.
 Although FedEx has more stores in more locations, both companies have physical stores across the U.S.

 5. FedEx vs. UPS: Ground Services Compared

-As mentioned above, UPS and FedEx are close competitors, which means that both companies tend to offer services that are quite similar in terms of features, delivery times, and price.
+As mentioned above, UPS and FedEx are close competitors.
+This means that both companies tend to offer services that are quite similar in terms of features, delivery times, and price.
 To get a clearer picture, we’ve broken this comparison in terms of the ground services provided.

 5.1) Ground Service Details: FedEx